bitrockteam/tf-demo-ws/README.md

  This module will create the VPC, subnets, route tables , igw. also is created a S3 bucket for each env...

-Update backend.tf and replace your bucket name = "tf-statefiles-your-region", your region , your key and your profile.
+Update backend.tf and replace your bucket name, your region  and your profile.

 You are ready to go, you could run Makefile.